xcp-ng/xcp-ng-org/docs/upgrade.md

 * You can "upgrade" it to the new scheme

 :::tip
-As it's (obvioulsy) a better partition scheme, we strongly recommend you to upgrade to this scheme and not to keep the old one, but it's your call.
+As it's (obviously) a better partition scheme, we strongly recommend you to upgrade to this scheme and not to keep the old one, but it's your call.
 :::

 :::warning